cuynu/vanced-patches/README.md

 ##  ⚠️ Patch still in WIP !
-**We are working hard alone without contributor, so its can take a longer time!**
+**We are working alone without contributor, so its can take a longer time!**

 Note :